peterdekker/prediction-histling/README.md

 ## Installation
 ### Linux/Mac

 * This Jupyter notebook depends on Python 3, pip (PyPi) and venv.
 Please first install Python 3, pip and development hearders for libxml2, libz and libopenblas via your package management system.
-For GPU support, also install pygpuE.g. for Ubuntu:
+For GPU support, also install pygpu and headers for libgpuarray.
+E.g. for Ubuntu:
  ```
- sudo apt install python3-pip libxml2-dev libopenblas-dev libz-dev python3-pygpu
+ sudo apt install python3-pip libxml2-dev libopenblas-dev libz-dev python3-pygpu libgpuarray-dev
  ```

 * Install the Python dependencies systemwide, using the `pip3` package manager as root.
 First install a number of packages separately: